AlexaDeWit/ScalaWorkshop/README.md

 - The build automation tool: [sbt](http://www.scala-sbt.org/download.html).
 Make sure that you add it to your `$PATH`
 - Set your JAVA_HOME environment variable: [confluence](https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html)
 - You will need an editor.
 I highly recommend Intellij's [IDEA](https://www.jetbrains.com/idea/download/?gclid=EAIaIQobChMIwru2stDU1wIV3cqyCh1ZSQCzEAAYASABEgIRbvD_BwE&gclsrc=aw.ds.ds&dclid=CLjSu97Q1NcCFVGTGAodGz0OnA#section=windows). *Seriously, trust me on this, if you want something intellisense-likey, there's almost no other option for an editor.*
+- Install the Scala/SBT plugin in IDEA during the install process.
 - I recommend using git bash when executing sbt commands, but who knows maybe powershell is fine too.
 I wouldn't know.

 ### OSX